kevinmartintech/sp_Develop/docs/findings/DataTypeConventions.md

 A URL column should be set to ```nvarchar(2083)```.

 RFC 2616, "Hypertext Transfer Protocol -- HTTP/1.1," does not specify any requirement for URL length.
-A web server will should return [RFC 7231, section 6.5.12: 414 URI Too Long](https://datatracker.ietf.org/doc/html/rfc7231#section-6.5.12)
+A web server will should return [RFC 7231, section 6.5.12: 414 URI Too Long 🗗](https://datatracker.ietf.org/doc/html/rfc7231#section-6.5.12){:target="_blank" rel="noopener"}

 The Internet Explorer browser has the shortest allowed URL max length in the address bar at 2083 characters.